TomThorpe/TTRangeSlider/README.md

 #### `handleImage`
 If set the image passed will be used for the handles.
 #### `handleColor`
 If set it will update the color of the handles.
+Default is `tintColor`.
 #### `handleDiameter`
 If set it will update the size of the handles.
+Default is `16.0`.
+#### `selectedHandleDiameterMultiplier`
+If set it update the scaling factor of the handle when selected.
+Default is `1.7`.
+If you don't want any scaling, set it to `1.0`.
 #### `lineHeight`
 Set the height of the line.
 It will automatically round the corners.
 If not specified, the default value will be `1.0`.